dnychennnn/AutoScout24_exercise/README.md

     - improvements:
         - For modify API, how to correctly use option which also impose constraint to other field?
         - **modify**: use var for case class(not suggested for case class to be mutable), a better way?

+4. CORS request handling directly using cors filter from play.
+More customized way could be studied.

 ### Future work

-1. CORS
-2. test
+1. test
-3. Amazon Dynamo DB
+2. Amazon Dynamo DB

 ## Installation & Running